 |External||L 6,058 x W 2438 X H 2,591||L 20′ x 8′ X 8’6″||L 12,192 X w 2,438 X H 2,591||L 40′ x W 8′ X H 8’6″||L 12,192 X w 2,438 X H 2,896||L 40′ x W 8′ X H 9’6″|

 |Internal||L 5,898 X W 2,352 X H 2, 591||L 19’4.2″ x7’8.6″ x7′ 10″||L 12,032 X W 2,352 X H 2,591||L 39′ 5.21/32″ x7” 19/32″ x7′ 10.7/32″||L 12,032 X W 2,352 X H 2,591||L 39′ 5.21/32″ x7” 19/32″ x 8′ 10.7/32″|

 |Door Opening||W 2,340 X H 2,280||W 7’8″ x 7′ 5.8″||W 2,340 X H 2,280||W 7’8 1/4″ x 7′ 5 49/64″W||W 2,340 X H 2,585||W 7’8 1/8″ x 8′ 5.49/64″|

 All the container sizes have weight limits.
-If you are shipping very heavy items as ceramic tiles, stones, or cement, the weight limit may be more important to you for your loading than the container size.
+If you are shipping very heavy items such as ceramic tiles, stones, or cement, the weight limit may be more important for your loading than the container size.

 This is because of the weight limit that each container size has for the container.
-This is also why for some items that are very heavy the container may be almost empty but nothing else can be put in the container due to the container weight or payload limits.
+This is also why, for some very heavy items, the container may be almost empty, but nothing else can be put in the container due to the container weight or payload limits.

-Below on this chart, we show the payload weight capacity for a 20’ and 40’ container.
+Below in this chart, we show the payload weight capacity for a 20’ and 40’ container.
 The payload means the weight of the goods you actually put into the container.